Neurons-33/README.md/README.md

-# Control the noise level to observe how noise affects the decision boundary during training.
+# Control the data noise level to observe how noise affects the decision boundary during training.

 - Neurons flow through the activation function to introduce nonlinearity into the model.